A pre-existing disease is any condition diagnosed or treated within 48 months before buying a health insurance policy.

 Jay has been taking oral medications for hypertension for the past two years.
 He applies for a health insurance plan, where the insurer asks him to make declarations about the first diagnosis of hypertension, medicines taken, duration of treatment, etc. He is also asked to undergo some medical tests.
 Based on the test results and declarations made by Jay, the insurer applies a waiting period of 2 years for ‘hypertension and related conditions’.
 So, this means that the insurer will not cover any treatment or hospitalisation costs associated with hypertension or related conditions for 2 years under the policy.

 Tara had cancer in her childhood (15 years back), which is now cured.
 She has not undergone any treatment related to cancer in the last 48 months.
 She, too, is looking to buy a health insurance plan.
 In this case, she’ll have to mention ‘cancer’ as part of her medical history.
-The insurer cannot consider cancer as a pre-existing condition or impose a waiting period because Tara hasn't had any treatment for it in the last 48 months.
+If Tara has not received treatment or medical advice for cancer in the last 48 months, it may not be classified as a pre-existing disease under IRDAI guidelines.
+However, insurers may still review her medical history during underwriting before issuing the policy and decide the applicable policy terms.

 How Does The Insurer Use Details About Your Medical History Or Pre-Existing Diseases?